Winter Activities in Saskatoon

 While any hill would do, the Optimist Hill is the go-to for most snow sledding enthusiasts.
 Optimist Hill is a quiet little hill located in Diefenbaker Park.

 A kicksled is a great way to get around Saskatoon during the winter.
-A kicksled is a char mounted on two metal runners.
+A kicksled is a chair mounted on two metal runners.
 The rider stands on the runners, behind the chair, and propels the sled by kicking.
 The Swedes were really onto something with this fun invention!

 You can rent one from Escape Sports.
 Once you have one, there are many spots to choose from for kicksledding.
 You can get started at the Meewasin Valley Trails.
 Running through the heart of the city, the Meewasin Valley Trail is a well-known popular choice for locals.
 There are over 60 kilometers to explore.